 These traditions were passed on from generation to generation and as times went on these methods were improved upon and the use of raw plants was advanced as they were made into liquids and potions.

-In the early medieval times effective cures were very hard to come by because of the belief, in those times, that the influence of spirits was the only cure a person and medieval medicine was not needed and that any additional potions, plants and similar would not be required.
+In the early medieval times, effective cures were very hard to come by because of the belief, in those times, that the influence of spirits was the only cure for a person and medieval medicine was not needed and any additional potions, plants, and similar would not be required.

 This thought was gradually being erased due to it proving to be ineffective for proper healing.
-At those medieval times a number of different influences were considered helpful, influences such as Hippocratic Medicine, Temple Healing, Pagan and Folk Medicine, Monasteries and Christian Charity.
+In those medieval times a number of different influences were considered helpful, influences such as Hippocratic Medicine, Temple Healing, Pagan and Folk Medicine, Monasteries, and Christian Charity.

-In medieval times, cures were developed for many different and bizarre types of “illnesses”, such as Bad luck, bad smell and similar and this was the case because people were not educated enough to recognise proper illnesses and to understand the need for medieval medicine.
+In medieval times, cures were developed for many different and bizarre types of “illnesses”, such as Bad luck, bad smell, and similar and this was the case because people were not educated enough to recognize proper illnesses and to understand the need for medieval medicine.

-Major problems were caused when several illnesses would strike at once such as different kinds of colds which came one after another and various measles, mumps, rubella and chickenpox illnesses for which their was no cure or medieval medicine to even offer some comfort.
+Major problems were caused when several illnesses would strike at once such as different kinds of colds which came one after another and various measles, mumps, rubella, and chickenpox illnesses for which there was no cure or medieval medicine to even offer some comfort.

 In Medieval times children were usually left to take care of themselves and that was the reason why even the simplest of colds was able to take so many lives.

-Medieval people eventually started building hospitals and used them to research, monitor and develop a cure for most illnesses that they encountered.
-They used manuscripts that they acquired from different nations and developed the best possible way to cure an illness at that time and most importantly they started using methods which proved to be effective and did not just blame the victim for having died as before.
+Medieval people eventually started building hospitals and used them to research, monitor, and develop a cure for most illnesses that they encountered.
+They used manuscripts that they acquired from different nations and developed the best possible way to cure an illness at that time most importantly they started using methods that proved to be effective and did not just blame the victim for having died as before.

-Different kinds of drugs, potions and surgery was developed to treat an injury or disease and it is believed that they had the most advanced medieval medicine knowledge due to the fact that they were able to gather information from more than one source in those Medieval times.
+Different kinds of drugs, potions, and surgery were developed to treat an injury or disease and it is believed that they had the most advanced medieval medicine knowledge due to the fact that they were able to gather information from more than one source in those Medieval times.